sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/data_retention.md

 }
 ```

-You will however **only be able to export all the code insights data from the 4.5 release**, so use this at your own risk.
+You will however **only be able to export all the code insights data from the 4.5 release**, so use the experimental version at your own risk.